dimitri-nicolo/calico/master/networking/changing-ip-pools.md

 While {{ site.prodname }} supports changing IP pools, not all orchestrators do.
 Be sure to consult the documentation of the orchestrator you are using to ensure it supports changing the workload CIDR.

-For example, in Kubernetes, all three of the following arguments must be equal to, or contain, the Calico IP pool CIDRs:
+For example, in Kubernetes, all three of the following arguments must be equal to, or contain, the {{site.prodname}} IP pool CIDRs:

 - kube-apiserver: `--pod-network-cidr`
 - kube-proxy: `--cluster-cidr`